Sucodes/Sucodes/README.md

 ## Software Developer

 * 🌍 I'm based in Dublin, Ireland
-* 💬 Interested in Frontend Development
+* 💬 Interested in crafting exceptional digital experiences
 * 🤝 I'm open to collaborating on interesting and impactful projects
 * 📫 You can reach me at **rhounamoney@gmail.com**